 About John Shimkus

-John M. Shimkus of Collinsville, Illinois, is currently serving his eighth term in Congress representing the 19th District.
+John M. Shimkus of Collinsville has been serving as a Member of Congress since his first ellection in 1996 representing the 15th District of Illinois.
 He won his first election to what was then the 20th District by a narrow margin in 1996 over State Representative Jay Hoffman.
 In his election to the new 19th District in 2002, John defeated fellow Congressman David Phelps by ten percentage points.
 All of his other elections have been won by around ten percentage points.

 As a result of redistricting, John is now in Illinois' New 15th Congressional District which is comprised of all or parts of 33 counties.
 It is one of the largest districts in terms of geographical area east of the Mississippi.
 The New 15th stretches from John's hometown of Collinsville down to Metropolis and then north to Ford County, with the largest city being Danville.